0neGal/viper/README.md

 ## How to?

-Currently Viper isn't in a state where I dont have release builds ready for people to download, instead if you really do wanna play with it, you can run it with Node...
+Currently Viper is in a state where I dont have release builds ready for people to download, instead if you really do wanna play with it, you can run it with Node...
 Simply do as follows:

 ```sh
 $ git clone https://github.com/0neGal/viper